 I started FBI Retired Case File Review on January 22, 2016, to build a potential audience for my writing.
 After posting my third episode, the podcast received a huge boost from iTunes when it was featured in New and Noteworthy.
 I shared details about that experience in my September 2017 blog post One Million Downloads: 5 Lessons Learned Producing a Podcast.

 It’s been two years since I wrote that post and I thought it was a good time to update you on the podcast stats and my author journey.
 The podcast continues to grow organically.
 I haven’t spent any money on advertising, but I have occasionally been a guest on other shows to promote both FBI Retired Case File Review and my books.
 As of the end of August, episodes have been downloaded 2.7 million times.
 Currently, the show is on track to surpass 3 million downloads by the end of the year.
 However, since I have decided to change the frequency of the release of episodes from weekly to every other week and take most of the September off, this will probably decrease my average monthly downloads from approximately 90,000.
-The result will, most likely, be that I won’t hit that 3 million downloads milestone until sometime in early 2020 (Update – as of 1/21 ending toward 5 million downloads).
+The result will, most likely, be that I won’t hit that 3 million downloads milestone until sometime in early 2020 (Update – As of September 2021, over 5 million downloads).
 Here are a couple of images providing a snapshot of my podcast statistics as of 8/31/2019.
 FBI Retired Case File Review is hosted on Libsyn.